-Traditional “Just Listed” cards inform neighbors of new offerings in hopes of finding a buyer among their friends and family members.
-If they’re sent at all – and most agents don’t spend the time or money to send them – they’re usually sent by the listing agent.
+“Just Listed” cards inform neighbors of new offerings in hopes of finding a buyer among their friends and family members.
+Unfortunately, most agents don’t spend the time or money to send them.
+That’s a shame, because they can do that and so much more.
+In fact, every new listing can be used to generate more new listings.

 By letting homeowners know that marketing a home means marketing a neighborhood along with it, so their neighborhood is already being promoted – and attracting interested buyers.